rdoxenham/openstack-training/documentation/openstack-manual.md

 	# openstack-config --set /etc/neutron/plugin.ini SECURITYGROUP firewall_driver neutron.agent.linux.iptables_firewall.OVSHybridIptablesFirewallDriver

-I mentioned previously that we configure Quantum to provide a number of additional agents to provide functionality such as DHCP and L3-routing to external networks, these need to be configured also.
+I mentioned previously that we configure Neutron to provide a number of additional agents to provide functionality such as DHCP and L3-routing to external networks, these need to be configured also.

 We configure the DHCP agent to use OVS: